 Portraits of Urban Street Trees

 Background: I first noticed rows of strangely humanoid Indian laurel fig trees along a busy Los Angeles thoroughfare, after family members moved there in 2012.
 On subsequent visits, I realized they are widely planted.
-Whether in a low income neighborhood or Beverly Hills, they endure similar treatment: bearing the scars of adaptation and interaction with humans — staples, nails, wiring and streetlamps, bits of torn posters, and providing a seemingly irresistible surface for graffiti carvers.
+From Little Tokyo to Beverly Hills, they endure similar treatment: bearing the scars of interaction with humans — staples, nails, street lamps, bits of torn posters.
+For decades they have also provided a seemingly irresistible surface for graffiti carvers.
 They frequently push back forcefully against the concrete and asphalt that contains them, cantilevering sidewalk slabs and curling their roots over curbs.
-Eventually I discovered that they are a non-native Southeast Asian shade variety, frequently used as a street tree in Southern California; my research turned up a government report that indicated that Ficus microcarpa 'Nitida,' as they are known to botanists, comprises 5% of the trees in LA.
+Eventually I discovered that they are Ficus microcarpa 'Nitida,' a non-native Southeast Asian shade variety frequently used as a street tree in Southern California.
+My research turned up a government report that indicated that this species comprises 5% of the trees in LA.
 I have photographed them repeatedly and my series has gradually grown to encompass neighborhoods all over the city.

 I have also turned one of my photo sets from Los Angeles into a 3D file using photogrammetry, and produced it as a sculpture.
 Occasionally I photograph trees in other cities as well, including a series focusing on one of the largest trees in California, the Moreton Bay Fig.

 Image Notes: Dates given as (year photographed/year edited and completed).
 Sizes are given for ones that have been printed, but all are available in the 12 x 18, 16 x 24, or larger sizes, in editions of 10.